Quick setup camper trailers that make camping easy

 © Patriot Campers

 You want a proper off-road setup that doesn’t mess about?
 The X3 Gen2 delivers.
-Hit a button and the electric pop-top lifts itself, compartments unlock with central locking, and the air suspension sorts your levelling out.
-Within minutes you’re sitting in a plush dinette or sprawled on the oversized bed.
+Hit a button, and the electric pop-top lifts itself, compartments unlock with central locking, and the air suspension sorts out your levelling.
+Within minutes, you’re sitting in a plush dinette or sprawled on the oversized bed.

 Pros